RickyDharmesh/M1/README.md

 ## RESULT:
-Thus the program to check whether the input value is equal to 1 using simple if statement has been executed successfully
+Thus the program to read a number and check whether it is divisible by 5 or not using if-else has been executed successfully.